 The lower body muscles are able to tolerate more weight so we will be focusing on adding 5-10 pounds for the exercises we will discuss later.
 Once you find yourself performing the exercises properly, you can try adding more weight to the bar.
 Be in tune with your body and strength and if you feel that your workouts are feeling too easy, maybe try adding 10 pounds.

 If you are feeling worn out after the first couple ofreps, it might be a good idea to start off with a lighter weight by adding only 5 pounds.
 You can use this as your guide until you find yourself compromising proper form during the movement.
 Remind yourself that it is about the journey, not the destination and that increasing weight takes patience.

-There’s nothing like having your glutes andquadriceps popping.
-By working out yourleg muscles, you are stimulating growth in your muscles that will lead to more definition and overall, boost your confidence when you look in the mirror or take pictures.
+There’s nothing like having your glutes and quadriceps popping.
+By training yourleg muscles, you are stimulating growth that will lead to more definition and an overall boost in confidence when you look in the mirror or take pictures.

 Your core is engaged in almost every movement you ever perform but through lower body workouts, and strengthening your core leads to more stability, balance and as a result better form.

 Strengthening the legs takes time, focus, and energy.
 A pre-workout like Charged-AF can help push you through even the most grueling of leg days.
 Below are a few of the best barbell leg exercises to help you build maximum lower body strength.